Kitware/ParaView/Documentation/dev/build.md

   This does not include rendering.
 * `RENDERING`: Build modules necessary for supporting rendering including views and representations.
 This includes everything in `CORE`.
+* `CATALYST`: Build all modules necessary for in situ use cases without rendering and optional components like NetCDF- and HDF5-based readers and writers.
+* `CATALYST_RENDERING`: Same as `CATALYST` but with rendering supported added.
 * `CANONICAL` (default): Build modules necessary for standard ParaView build.